Hosea Chapter Nine

 God had sent the prophets to warn His people and to call them to repentance but they were treated as fools and ignored.
 The same type of thing happens today when someone tries to tell people about the fact that God is going to bring judgment.
 The man or woman that attempts to tell people that Jesus is coming again soon will be treated like a religious nut.

-The prophet, along with my God, is the watchman over Ephraim, yet snares await him on all his paths, and hostility in the house of his God.
-They have sunk deep into corruption, as in the days of Gibeah.
-God will remember their wickedness and punish them for their sins.
+The watchman of Efrayim is with my God, but a prophet has a fowler's snare set on all his paths and hostility even in the house of his God.
+They have deeply corrupted themselves, as in the days of Giv'ah.
+He will remember their guilt, and he will punish their sins.

 The days of Gibeah speaks of a time of great lawlessness in Israel.
 In Judges 19, we see the account of what happened in Gibeah.
 The nation had no leadership and so they sank into the depths of depravity just as it was with Sodom and Gomorrah.
 The prophet warns them that they are in the same condition as that dark day in Israel's history.
 The same could be said of our world today as many of the sins that happened in Gibeah are happening today and leaders are even making it legal.

-'When I found Israel, it was like finding grapes in the desert; when I saw your fathers, it was like seeing the early fruit on the fig tree.
-But when they came to Baal Peor, they consecrated themselves to that shameful idol and became as vile as the thing they loved.'
+"When I found Isra'el, it was like finding grapes in the desert; when I saw your ancestors, it was like seeing a fig tree's first figs in its first season.
+But as soon as they came to Ba'al-P'or, they dedicated themselves to something shameful; they became as loathsome as the thing they loved.

 God saw the promising future of His chosen people and it was good.
 But, they turned to idolatry and became as worthless as the idol that they worshiped.
 Just like the Israelites, God sees the promising future of all of us and He is calling us to that future that is in His perfect will.
 Also like the Israelites, we have a choice of whether to cling to Jesus or to bow to all the false idols around us.

-'Ephraim's glory will fly away like a bird - no birth, no pregnancy, no conception.
-Even if they rear children, I will bereave them of every one.
-Woe to them when I turn away from them!
-I have seen Ephraim, like Tyre, planted in a pleasant place.
-But Ephraim will bring out their children to the slayer.'
+The glory of Efrayim will fly away like a bird - no birth, no pregnancy, no conception.
+Even if they raise their children, I will destroy them till none is left - and woe to them when I leave them, too!"
+Efrayim, as I see it, is like Tzor, planted in a pleasant place; but Efrayim will bring out his children to the slaughterer.

 God saw their promising future and yet they threw it away with their idolatry.
 While they look around themselves and see their prosperity, God warns them that it will all be gone even to the blessings of having children.
 He goes on to explain that they cannot blame the situation on their surroundings as they were "planted in a pleasant place".
 Their hearts led them into idolatry and their kids were going to pay for it.
 This is a reminder to us, today, that our actions towards God have a big impact on the lives of our children.
 It is easy to look around and criticize the younger generation but we have to remember that they are a reflection of our spiritual health as a people.
 Much like the people of the prophet's day, we have become blinded by our prosperity.

-Give them, O Lord - what will you give them?
-Give them wombs that miscarry and breasts that are dry.
+ADONAI, give them - what will you give?
+Give them wombs that miscarry and dried-up breasts!

 The prophet makes it clear that this lack of children is from God and not some natural ebb in the birth rate.